Little Dragon in flight, bottom view.

 Nose Fold

 Look at the top of the kite and you can see only small part of the tube opening available for inflation as the canopy fabric folds over the rest.
 The nose folded more than this in first iteration of the design.
 The bridle was added to control the tube shape near the nose.
 It did help 'open up' the nose area, but the top part of the opening is still blocked.
-Nose folding is caused by two things: Having the rear pigtails 'low' allowed more tension on the front line for the same AOA.
-However this increased tension came at a price of more distortion in the rest of the canopy.
-The nose never did collapse with this bridle setup, though.
+Nose folding is caused by two things:- A tighter radius curve in the front section of the wing where the root of the wing is joined to the tube body.

 Rear Line Placement